 In terms of specific workout days, what body parts to work on what days is completely up to you.
 There is no one-size-fits-all, but typically leave at least two days between working on the same muscle group to avoid overdoing it and damaging your muscles.
 Start slow and work your way up.
 Don’t go into a new routine too hard as this could result in injury.
 Pace yourself and gradually build up the weight, reps, or distance when you’re ready.

 It is also important to plan different activities to avoid getting bored.
 Some people prefer to have a set routine every week but perhaps you could change it up a bit and try new things every now and then to keep it interesting.
 Try fitting in workout classes or trying a new exercise.

 Remember to monitor your progress to keep yourself on track!

 Make sure you schedule rest days into your routine to allow for your body to recover properly.
 This is the time in which your body adapts and becomes stronger, which is an essential part of any exercise routine.

 You could also use muscle recovery equipment post-workout to help ease any soreness and prevent future injury.
-The best kind of muscle recovery equipment is the kind that allows you to target different specific muscle groups, such as a massage gun.
+The best kind of muscle recovery equipment is the kind that allows you to target different specific muscle groups, such as a massage gun and foam roller.